-- 11.1 Some tree loss will take place as a result of the development of the new building.
-New planting should be in accordance with the National House Building Council Standards (NHBC 4.2 'Building near Trees' 2006). - 11.2 A landscape plan will be drawn up.
-This will incorporate management of the existing vegetation and new planting of trees sympathetic to the environment and to the benefit of the new development and the surrounding landscape. - 11.3 Where new tree planting is planned it is imperative that consideration is given to future management and maintenance.
-It is recommended that a minimum five year plan is constructed and submitted with the new landscape proposals. - 11.4 The arboricultural impacts of the development have been summarised in the following section.
+- 11.1 Should any tree loss will take place as a result of the development of the new building.
+New planting should be in accordance with the National House Building Council Standards (NHBC 4.2 'Building near Trees' 2006). - 11.2 A landscape plan has been considered.
+This will incorporate management of the existing vegetation and new planting of trees sympathetic to the environment and to the benefit of the new development and the surrounding landscape.

+- 11.3 Where future new tree planting is planned it is imperative that consideration is given to management and maintenance.
+It is recommended that a minimum five year plan is constructed and submitted with the new landscape proposals. - 11.4 The arboricultural impacts of the development have been summarised in the executive summary section above.
 Appropriate measures, including new planting, have been recommended by way of minimising the overall affect of the project on the site in terms of its landscape contribution with regard trees and hedgerows.